Procurement Glossary

 Risk-based prioritization

-Critical orders receive the highest level of attention based on defined criteria:
+Critical orders receive the highest priority based on defined criteria:

 Digital expediting tools